 Pafos has been interested in Cultural Routes, particularly St Paul's steps, but this is not fully reflected in the Plan which should be improved to incorporate CR development in association with project partners in Greece and Italy.

-The Cult-RInG project kick-off meeting will take place in Thessaloniki, on 20 - 21 June 2017.
+The Cult-RInG project kick-off meeting took place in Thessaloniki, on 20 - 21 June 2017.

 European Cultural Tourism Network presented Cult-RInG project in the Launch conference of ‘Green Pilgrimage’ in Canterbury, UK.